saattrupdan/naturalselection/README.md

 ```

 ![Plot showing fitness value (which is accuracy in this case) over 20 generations, converging to roughly 97%.](https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/naturalselection_data/mnist_example.png)

+We can then train the best performing model and save it locally:

 ```python
 >>> # Training the best model and saving it to mnist_model.h5